aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-multiple-files/_index.md

 - **No external tools** – everything runs inside your .NET application.
 - **Full control over encoding and comments** – perfect for multilingual filenames.
 - **High compression ratios** – configurable compression levels.
 - **Robust error handling** – ideal for enterprise‑grade solutions.
+- **Supports password protection** – you can secure the archive with a password (c# zip password).
+- **Streaming zip compression c#** – the API works with streams, so large files never have to be fully loaded into memory.

 ## Prerequisites